 Referral to the CRS Contractor does not relieve the Contractor of the responsibility for providing timely medically necessary AHCCCS covered services not covered by the CRS Contractor.
 In the event that the CRS Contractor denies a medically necessary AHCCCS covered service for the reason that it is not related to a CRS condition, the Contractor must promptly respond to the service authorization request and authorize the provision of medically necessary covered services.
 The CRS Contractor cannot contest the Contractor prior authorization determination if the CRS Contractor fails to timely respond to a service authorization request, Contractors, through their Medical Directors, may request review from the CRS Contractor Medical Director when it denies a service for the reason that it is not covered by the CRS Program.
 In the event that the Contractor disagrees with a coverage decision by the CRS Contractor, the Contractor may also request a review of the decision with AHCCCS if it is dissatisfied with the CRS Contractor's determination.
-If the AHCCCS review determines that the service should have been provided by the CRS Contractor, the CRS Contractor may also request a review of the decision with AHCCCS if it is dissatisfied with the CRS Contractor's determination.
-If the AHCCCS review determines that the service should have been provided by the CRS Contractor, the CRS Contractor, the CRS Contractor is providing the service.
+If the AHCCCS review determines that the service should have been provided by the CRS Contractor, the CRS Contractor is provided by the CRS Contractor.